Fox squirrel: Mortality

-In captivity, fox squirrels have been known to live 18 years, but in the wild most fox squirrels die before they become adults.
+In captivity, fox squirrels have been known to live about 18 years, but in the wild, most fox squirrels die before they become adults.
 Their maximum life expectancy is typically 12.6 years for females and 8.6 years for males.
-Because of overhunting and the destruction of mature forests, many subspecies of fox squirrel (the Delmarva Peninsula fox squirrel, for example) are endangered.
+Because of overhunting and the destruction of mature forests, many subspecies of fox squirrel are endangered.
 Another major cause of fox squirrel population decline is mange mites (Cnemidoptes spp.) along with severe winter weather.

 Relatively few natural predators can regularly capture adult fox squirrels.
 Of these predators, most only take fox squirrels opportunistically.
-Predators include bobcats (Lynx rufus), Canada lynx (Lynx canadensis), red foxes (Vulpes vulpes), gray foxes (Urocyon cinereoargenteus), red-tailed hawks (Buteo jamaicensis), red-shouldered hawks (Buteo lineatus), great horned owls (Bubo virginianus), barred owls (Strix varia), and coyotes (Canis latrans).
+Predators include bobcats (Lynx rufus), Canada lynx (L. canadensis), red foxes (Vulpes vulpes), gray foxes (Urocyon cinereoargenteus), red-tailed hawks (Buteo jamaicensis), red-shouldered hawks (B. lineatus), great horned owls (Bubo virginianus), barred owls (Strix varia), and coyotes (Canis latrans).
 Former predators extirpated from most of the fox squirrel's range include cougars (Puma concolor) and wolves (Canis lupus).
 Nestlings and young fox squirrels are particularly vulnerable to climbing predators such as raccoons (Procyon lotor), opossums (Didelphis virginiana), rat snakes (Pantherophis spp.), and pine snakes (Pituophis melanoleucus).
 In those states where fox squirrels are not protected, they are considered a game animal.
 Fox squirrels were an important source of meat for European settlers in the 17th and 18th centuries.
 They are still hunted over most of their range.

+In Florida, fox squirrels may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Central African rock pythons, Southern African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.

+Vocalization

+The most common vocalization for fox squirrels is a series of barks.
+Tooth chatters and breathy barks are indications of stress.
+Grunts and squeals are given by restrained animals and during male-male chase.